|High School:||Regis Jesuit HS|

 - Graduated magna cum laude from Regis Jesuit HS

-- 2014: Laureus World Sportswoman of the Year
+- 2014: Laureus World Sportswoman of the Year; Golden Goggles Relay of the Year (4x200m FR)

 - 2013: Women's Sports Foundation Sportswoman of the Year, Teen Choice Award for Best Female Athlete, ESPY for Best Female Olympic Athlete, Finalist for Gnarliest Newcomer (Cartoon Network)